antixenoinitiative/axiwiki/advanced-combat-guide.md

 When attempting to undertake a task such as solo interceptor combat, it is cruicial to be prepared and bring the right tools for the job.

 ## Ship Loadout
 This doctrine centers itself around the Chieftain as its primary ship.
 The Challenger may also be used as a substitute with minor changes to its hardpoints.
-(Challenger build guide under construction) Ships such as the Krait MKII, Krait Phantom or FAS may also be used but due to the cheap entry cost of the Chieftain, its hard point layout and maneuverability, it is the primary focus for this doctrine.
+Ships such as the Krait MKII, Corsair or FAS may also be used but due to the cheap entry cost of the Chieftain, its hard point layout and maneuverability, it is the primary focus for this doctrine.

 > The Chieftain is arguably the best learning platform for FA Off AX combat and orbiting.